 ERP software can be comprised of different modules such as Human Resources, Marketing/Sales, CRM, Finance/Accounting, etc. – meaning you only need one (1) software setup for your entire organization.

 This makes it easy on your individual departments, as they won’t need to buy and maintain their own software setups any longer.
 It’s also cheaper, too.

-*Because ERP software uses modules, you can add or delete them as you need.
-You could also probably find a company to custom develop modules that are specific to your organization.
+And because ERP software uses modules, you can add or delete them as you need.
+You may also be able to find a company to custom-develop modules that are specific to your organization.

 Workflows between departments will be smoother and quicker, allowing your departments to work more efficiently.